 In each of these configurations, you’ll need to be sure your hostname conforms to the standards for FQDNs (Fully Qualified Domain Names).
 The ASCII letters a – z, the digits 0 – 9, and the hyphen (‘-‘) are the only characters acceptable (the first character, however, cannot be a hyphen).
 You may also find it necessary (or useful) to include the domain name as well, in which case you would then also use periods (dots) to separate the hostname and the domain name (and top-level domain).

-Congratulation’s!
-You have successfully change hostname.
-Thanks for using this tutorial how to change and set hostname on your CentOS 8 system.
+Congratulations!
+You have successfully changed the hostname.
+Thanks for using this tutorial on how to change and set the hostname on your CentOS 8 system.
 For additional help or useful information, we recommend you to check the official CentOS website.